viboverse/react-snippets-collection/react-cheatsheet.md

 **Learned:** Update UI immediately for better user experience, then handle server response or rollback on failure.

+**Why this matters:** This pattern makes your app feel lightning-fast by updating the UI instantly while the server request happens in the background.
+Users don't have to wait for network round-trips to see their actions reflected.
+Essential for modern, responsive web applications.

 **Steps:**

 - Update state immediately when user interacts